alexandertrefz/essence/packages/vscode-extension/README.md

 Problems with the same labels `essence test` prints, and the values a run recorded appear beside the lines that produced them, including every `constant` a test body writes and every line ending in a `§?` value comment.
-Run and Debug lenses sit above each `test` and `suite`. `essence.tests.enabled` turns the automatic runs off.
+Run and Debug lenses sit above each `test` and `suite`.

+The Testing view lists every test the workspace holds — files, then suites, then tests — including the ones a filter left out, each on the line it was written on.
+What it draws comes off the compiled Module's own manifest rather than off a run, so a test that has never run is listed, and a file that stops compiling half way through a keystroke goes on saying what it last said instead of emptying.
+Names are structural, so moving a test up a file keeps its result, its selection and its place in the tree.

+Running goes through the Language Server, which owns the session: the ▶ beside a test, the tag profiles ("Run slow", one per tag anything carries), Refresh, the Run lens and **Essence: Re-run Failed Tests** all ask it for a run and wait for the results to arrive like any other.
+Nothing starts a second runner beside the one already watching the workspace.

+Down the gutter, the lines of every test are marked by what it last did — green for passing, red for failing, grey for skipped and amber for a test some other test's `focused` silenced — and the line of a failed `expect` carries a dot of its own, with the whole explanation on hover and a mark in the overview ruler.
+The values a run recorded are drawn by the Language Server as inlay hints, which is one answer to one question: this extension deliberately adds no ghost text of its own beside them.

+**Essence: Show Test Session Output** opens a channel where every cycle writes one line — what it covered, what it found, how long it took, and whether something would not compile.

+Three settings, all read by the server: `essence.tests.enabled` turns the automatic runs off while leaving every gesture above working, `essence.tests.skipTags` names tags no run selects, and `essence.tests.debounce` is how long a burst of edits may be before it costs a run.

-Debugging a single test is not wired up yet — the debug adapter has to compile the tests and run one by id — so the Debug lens says so rather than starting a session that would run the wrong thing.
+Debugging a single test is not wired up yet — the debug adapter has to compile the tests section and select one by id — so the Debug profile and the Debug lens say so, and hand over the `essence test --filter` command that runs the selection, rather than starting a session that would run the wrong thing.

 ### Editing